usnistgov/oscal-xproc3/tutorial/punchlist.md

 ## Exercises

+Now run pipeline PRODUCE-TUTORIAL-TOC.xpl to produce a [table of contents](sequence/lesson-sequence.md) (in Markdown) to exercises.

+To add to the Toc, edit the pipeline.

+To add to the production pipeline, edit PRODUCE-TUTORIAL-MARKDOWN.xpl

 ## End to end dependencies

 - find and fix all TODO
 - link checking? how to streamline page linking
-- update / finish
+- update / finish / close
    - `tutorial/outline.md`
    - `tutorial/readme.md`
    - `./README.md`
+   - this file and any other .md files in `tutorial`
    - conclude this punchlist
 - delete this file

 ---